Retail Energy Providers vs. Utility Companies: Understanding the Difference

 What is an energy supplier or provider?

-An energy provider is a business or entity that sells power, such as electricity and natural gas, to consumers.
-Retail energy providers may buy energy at wholesale from producers, or they may operate their own power plants such as nuclear generators, or wind and solar farms.
-The power that’s purchased or produced is then sold on the open market at competitive rates.
-Retail energy providers can also offer contract options and may invest in alternative energy and energy conservation technology.
+A retail energy provider is a business or entity that sells energy, such as electricity and natural gas, to consumers.
+Retail energy providers may buy energy at wholesale from producers, or they may operate their own power plants, such as nuclear generators or wind and solar farms.

-What’s the difference between an energy supplier and utility?
+What’s the difference between an energy supplier and a utility?

-Unlike utility companies that offer the same rates and contract terms to everyone, electricity suppliers may give you a choice of rates and terms for your home energy options.
-You can, for example, lock in rates for longer periods of time than the utility provides, take advantage of time-of-use pricing and save money by shifting your usage to off-peak periods, or even choose renewable or clean, carbon-free energy sources.
+Unlike utility companies that offer the same rates and contract terms to everyone, retail electricity suppliers offer you a choice of rates and terms for your home energy options.
+You can, for example:

 To win and keep your business, competitive energy providers are always looking for ways to innovate when it comes to service and technology.